helloimalemur/MyQ_Garage_autoopener/README.md

 # MyQ_Garage_autoopener
-monitors for presence of specified IP address, such as a cell phone,and opens MyQ Garage upon device connection. uses Cron to start and stop script within Screen session
+Monitors for presence of specified IP address, such as a cell phone, and opens MyQ Garage upon device connection.
+Uses Cron to start and stop script within Screen session.